|

 Star-Ledger Staff

-When three Nutley investors bought a 100-acre parcel in Rockaway Township in the 1980s, they envisioned making a future financial killing because their land
+Township in the 1980s, they envisioned making a future financial killing because

 would abut a major golf course proposed by famed golfer Arnold Palmer.